2KAbhishek/termim.nvim/README.md

 `termim.nvim` adds the following commands:

-- `Term`: open terminal in new tab
+- `Fterm`: open terminal in new tab
+- `FTerm`: same as Fterm but stays open after process exits
 - `Sterm`: open terminal in new horizontal split
+- `STerm`: same as Sterm but stays open after process exits
 - `Vterm`: open terminal in new vertical split
+- `VTerm`: same as Vterm but stays open after process exits

-All of the commands accept optional command as arg, if command is missing, your default shell will run
+All the commands accept optional command as arg, if command is missing, your default shell will run

-- `Term lazygit`: will open lazygit in a new tab
+- `Fterm lazygit`: will open lazygit in a new tab

 ### ⌨️ Mappings